 Dr. P. Michael Davidson: University of Tennessee Institute Professor Emeritus

-Cancellations will be accepted until 10 days to the course, and the registration fee, less the cancellation fee $20 will be refunded.
+Cancellations will be accepted until 10 days to the course, and the registration fee, less the cancellation fee of $5 will be refunded.
 After that time, no refunds will be made for cancellations.

 Substitutions are accepted at any time.
 Please email Cathy Blood, firstname.lastname@example.org.

 Payments must be made prior to the start of the training.
-Check payments must be sent to our office before the start of the training:
+No checks will be accepted for payments

 We accept Visa and Mastercard when paying online.